Archdiocese of New York: 2000 to present

 After O'Connor died on May 3, 2000, John Paul II appointed Bishop Edward Egan as archbishop on May 11, 2000.
-After the September 11 terrorist attacks in Manhattan, Egan went to the disaster scene.
+After the September 11 terrorist attacks in Manhattan in 2001, Egan went to the disaster scene.
 He ministered to the injured and anointed the dead.
 He established a center for victims' families at the New School in Manhattan and an interfaith service at Yankee Stadium in the Bronx.
 For retired priests, Egan established the John Cardinal O'Connor residence in 2003 at the previous site of the minor seminary in the Bronx.

-On January 19, 2007, Egan announced the closure of ten under-utilized parishes and the merging of 11 other parishes.
+In 2007, Egan announced the closure of ten under-utilized parishes and the merging of 11 other parishes.
 He also established five new parishes; three in Orange County, and one each in Staten Island and Dutchess County.
 He also approved building projects for nine parishes.

 In 2008, the archdiocese celebrated the bicentennial of its establishment as a diocese.
 To mark the occasion, Pope Benedict XVI visited the archdiocese from April 18 to April 20, 2008.
 During his visit, Benedict visited St. Patrick's Cathedral, the United Nations, Ground Zero, St. Joseph's Parish in Yorkville, and St. Joseph's Seminary in Yonkers.
 The pope also celebrated a mass at Yankee Stadium.
-When Egan retired on February 23, 2009, Benedict XVI named Archbishop Timothy Dolan as the 10th archbishop of New York.
+When Egan retired on February 23, 2009, Benedict XVI named Archbishop Timothy Dolan as the 10th Archbishop of New York.

 Soon after his arrival in New York, Dolan oversaw a widely consultative pair of "strategic planning" processes, examining the archdiocese's hundreds of grade schools ("Pathways to Excellence", 2009–2013) and parishes ("Making All Things New", 2010–2015).
-Ultimately, Dolan announced that dozens of underutilized schools and parishes would close or merge with others in their neighborhoods, due to decades-long trends of shifting populations, increasing expenses, declining attendance, and decreasing clergy.
+Ultimately, Dolan announced that the archdiocese would close or merge dozens of underutilized schools and parishes.
+This was due to decades-long trends of shifting populations, increasing expenses, declining attendance, and decreasing clergy.

 In November 2010, the archdiocese announced the closing of 32 schools.
+The archdiocese in 2017 announced that it was applying for a $100 million mortgage on the Lotte New York Palace Hotel, one of its properties in Manhattan, to pay victims of sexual abuse by its clergy who had not sued the archdiocese.
+In August 2018, the archdiocese reported that between 2016 and 2018, its Independent Reconciliation and Compensation Program paid nearly $60 million to 278 victims of sex abuse by clergy.
+On September 26, 2018, it was reported that the Archdiocese of New York, and the three other dioceses where Theodore McCarrick served as a bishop, were facing an investigation by the United States Conference of Catholic Bishops for McCarrick's alleged sex abuse.
+On January 28, 2019, the New York State Assembly and Senate passed a law allowing prosecutors to bring criminal charges until a victim turned 28, and permitting victims to sue until age 55.
+Governor Andrew Cuomo signed the bill into law on February 14, 2019.